namnguyendevfl2020/Flashcards/README.md

 1. Connections - in order to share and learn from other users.
 2. Add a landing page to describe the app.
 2. Add instructions for each field of the signup popup so users will not be confused.

-## Database Setup

-1. Set up four new ElephantSQL database instances - development, test, preview, and production - by following the instruction in the "PostgreSQL: Creating & Deleting Databases" checkpoint.
-1. After setting up your database instances, connect DBeaver to your new database instances by following the instruction in the "PostgreSQL: Installing DBeaver" checkpoint.

 ## Installation